dataiku/dss-visual-edit/docs/sample-project-join-companies.md

 <iframe src="https://www.loom.com/embed/e47c5d09871741c48062e3547108bb39" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="height: 400px; width: 600px"></iframe>

-The matching algorithm may change in time.
+The matching algorithm could be revisited at some point in time.
 Here is a demo where we update one of its parameters, deploy a new version of the project to Automation node, and see the impact.

 <iframe src="https://www.loom.com/embed/8b806a65e50a4406b9ec3d4a31495205" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="height: 400px; width: 600px"></iframe>